LinusChukwuma/alx-low_level_programming/README.md

-This is about function and pointers
+This is about more singly linked list